 - Kala Chana (black chickpeas): Rinsed and soaked overnight or 8 hours.
 Kala chana can be a bit difficult to find at some grocery stores, so you may need to make a trip to an Indian grocer or purchase them online.

-I start by soaking the kala chana overnight or for at least 8 hours.
+Prep: I start by soaking the kala chana overnight or for at least 8 hours.
 Then, I rinse and drain the beans before using.
-Refer to recipe card for timing adjustments for unsoaked beans.
+Refer to the recipe card for timing adjustments for unsoaked beans.

 Step 1: Saute Aromatics

-- Heat oil, add cumin: Turn on Saute and pre-heat the Instant pot.
+- Heat oil, add cumin.
+Turn on Saute and pre-heat the Instant Pot.
 Add the oil and cumin seeds, then wait for them to sizzle. (pic 1)

-- Saute the onion: Add chopped onion and sliced Serrano chili, and saute for 3 minutes.
+- Saute the onion: Add chopped onion and sliced serrano chili, and saute for 3 minutes.
 You can cover the pot with a glass lid at this point. (pic 2)

-- Add ginger and garlic: Stir in minced ginger and garlic, and saute for another minute. (pic 3)
+- Add ginger and garlic: Stir in minced ginger and garlic and saute for another minute. (pic 3)

-- Add tomatoes and spices: Add the chopped tomato along with salt, turmeric, red chili powder, garam masala, coriander and cumin powder.
+- Add tomatoes and spices: Add the chopped tomato with salt, turmeric, red chili powder, garam masala, coriander, and cumin powder.
 Add a few tablespoons of water and stir everything.
 Cook for 2 minutes, until tomatoes break down.
 Using the back of your ladle, mash the tomatoes gently. (pic 4)

 Step 2: Pressure Cook

-- Cook the chickpeas: Add the drained chickpeas and water, then give it a good stir.
+- Add chickpeas: Add the drained chickpeas and water and stir.
 Deglaze the pot and scrape off any brown bits that may have stuck to the bottom.
-Cancel Saute, then close the lid.
-Set pressure cook or Manual for 20 minutes, high pressure, on sealing mode.
-If you're making pot-in-pot brown rice, follow the next steps to assemble the rice. (pic 5)
+Cancel Saute and close the lid. (pic 5)

 - Add the rice: Place a trivet in the pot with curry and place the rice bowl on top of that. (pic 7)